ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The following participants (see {{fig-roles}}) take part in the authorization and key distribution.

-* Client (C): node that wants to join the group communication.
-It can request write and/or read rights.
+* Client (C): node that wants to join a group and take part in group communication with other group memebrs.
+Within the group, the Client can have different roles.

-* Authorization Server (AS): same as AS in the ACE Framework; it enforces access policies, and knows if a node is allowed to join a given group with write and/or read rights.
+* Authorization Server (AS): as per the AS defined in the ACE Framework, it enforces access policies, and knows if a node is allowed to join a given group with write and/or read rights.

 * Key Distribution Center (KDC): maintains the keying material to protect group communications, and provides it to Clients authorized to join a given group.
 During the first part of the exchange ({{sec-auth}}), it takes the role of the RS in the ACE Framework.
 During the second part ({{key-distr}}), which is not based on the ACE Framework, it distributes the keying material.
 In addition, it provides the latest keying material to group members when requested or, if required by the application, when membership changes.

 * Dispatcher: entity through which the Clients communicate with the group, when sending a message intended to multiple group members.
 That is, the Dispatcher distributes such a one-to-many message to the group members as intended recipients.
 A single-recipient message intended to only one group member may be delivered by alternative means, with no assistance from the Dispatcher.

-   Examples of a Dispatcher are: the Broker node in a pub-sub setting; a relayer node for group communication that delivers group messages as multiple unicast messages to all group members; an implicit entity as in a multicast communication setting, where messages are transmitted to a multicast IP address and delivered on the transport channel.
+   Examples of a Dispatcher are: the Broker in a pub-sub setting; a relayer for group communication that delivers group messages as multiple unicast messages to all group members; an implicit entity as in a multicast communication setting, where messages are transmitted to a multicast IP address and delivered on the transport channel.

 This document specifies a mechanism for:

-* Authorizing a new node to join the group ({{sec-auth}}), and providing it with the group keying material to communicate with the other group members ({{key-distr}}).
+* Authorizing a Client to join the group ({{sec-auth}}), and providing it with the group keying material to communicate with the other group members ({{key-distr}}).

 * Allowing a group member to retrieve group keying material ({{update-keys}} and {{new-keys}}).